kokkytos/geographer/content/Further adjustment of the Defense Meteorological Satellite Program-Operational Linescan System using radar data.md

 Category: Δημοσιεύσεις
 slug: further-adjustment-of-the-defense-meteorological-satellite-program-operational-linescan-system-using-radar-data
 Tags:   Night time lights,DMSP/OLS, SAR
+summary: In the past, the Defense Meteorological Satellite Program Operational Linescan System data have been successfully adjusted based on the presence of vegetation in each pixel.
+We propose a further adjustment based on radar data obtained by the SeaWinds scatterometer.
+It is shown that the adjustment results in substantial accuracy gains, measured asincreased correlation with the more accurate Visible Infrared Imaging Radiometer Suite data aswell as with the existing instances of radiance calibrated DSMPOLS data.
+The proposed adjust-ment is easy to implement.
+The improvement of the proposed method is particularly significant in arid regions where vegetation is relatively sparse.
 ---

 Stathakis, Demetris, and Leonidas Liakos.
 2019.
 “Further Adjustment of the Defense Meteorological Satellite Program-Operational Linescan System Using Radar Data.”
 Journal of Applied Remote Sensing 13 (03): 034507/1-9. <https://doi.org/10.1117/1.JRS.13.034507>.